JohnLeather/LMS-SCORM/README.md

 Be aware the SCORM 1.2 documentation is vague in places so I coded it to what I thought was best.
 There are non-documented errors in my version of SCORM 1.2 RTE due to the documentation lacking any guidance on how to deal with illegal values / ranges.
 Refer to the LMSSCORM12RTE.js for these additional error code.

-This LMS doesn't make any use of any 3rd party framework.
 <br/><br/>

 # SCORM 2004

 At this time, this SCORM 1.2 Run Time Engine (RTE) is not SCORM 2004 compatible.
 I believe it is missing a few fields in the Sharable Content Object (SCO).
 I've never actually seen the SCORM 2004 documentation so I have no idea what else is involved in getting this to work with this LMS.
 I've no plans in getting this to work for SCORM 2004 unless someone wants to commission me to write this.
 See Consulting and Customisation at the bottom of this document if you want me to implement SCORM 2004.
 <br/><br/>

+# Tech Stack

+This LMS doesn't make any use of any 3rd party framework.

+It requires MySQL or equivalent

+It doesn't use Smarty - It just use .tpl file extension for HTML template files.

+It uses PHP and Javascript

 # Installation